solunian/paperplane/README.md

 # paperplane (work in progress)

-A extensible, multi-purpose tool/format for straightforward writing.
+An extensible, multi-purpose tool/format for straightforward writing.

 ## Dev Notes